rjointer2/Gamma/README.md

 Use MongoDB and the Mongoose ODM for the database.
 Use queries and mutations for retrieving, adding, updating, and deleting data.
 Be deployed using Heroku (with data).
-Meet the minimum requirements of a PWA:
-Uses a web manifest
-Uses a service worker for offline functionality
 Is installable
 Have a polished UI.
 Be responsive.